 I’m privileged to partner with Dave Ramsey’s Endorsed Local Provider (ELP) Program over the next few months.
-The ELP program is a network of endorsed professionals who are held accountable by members of Dave’s team, along with customer reviews.

 Our porch would not be a reality without the basic principles that we instilled early on, principles that Endorsed Local Providers encourage.
 To discover how you can get some great help on a saving plan, click over to the Dave Ramsey site.

 There’s no time like the present to start thinking about your “dream porch,” and hopefully, it won’t take you 17 years to make it a reality!